 You’ll also see places for adding product images.
 One of them is the main product image that shows on the shop page.
 The gallery is where you add additional images.
 Potential buyers will be able to see them on the single product page.
 These additional photos are meant to give the potential buyers a better understanding of what they can expect from the product.

 There are more options inside a product page, but they’re not necessary to start selling a product.
-If you want to learn more in-depth about some of these features, please refer to the WooCommerce setup tutorial for digital products.
+If you want to learn more about some of these features, please refer to the WooCommerce setup tutorial for digital products.

 Once you have added your product and you have clicked “Publish”, your item will be available for others to purchase.